emesk/emesk.github.io/_pages/research.md

 The proposed study aims to address these challenges by leveraging RL techniques to dynamically manage grid topology, optimizing the configuration of network switches and reclosers in real-time.
 RL agents will learn to identify optimal topology changes that enhance grid stability and hosting capacity, particularly in unbalanced networks where phase imbalances can lead to significant operational issues.
 The research will develop and test RL-based control strategies in simulated environments, with validation against real-world grid data and scenarios.
 The anticipated outcomes of this research include the development of intelligent, adaptive control strategies that significantly improve the hosting capacity of unbalanced distribution grids, thereby supporting the integration of higher levels of renewable energy and improving overall grid resilience and efficiency.
 Jointly supervised by: University of South Wales, UK

-<b><u>Previous/Current Research Theses Supervised</u></b>
-**BS Projects Supervised**
-* Wheat Market Analysis and Rate Prediction Using AI.
-2024  (Supervised)

-**Master Thesis Supervised / Co-Supervised**
-* “Handwritten Hindko Words Recognition using deep neural network”, 2023.
-(Supervised)
-* “Techno-economics of smart energy systems”, 2023.
-(Supervised)
-* “Machine Learning for load forecasting in the energy systems” 2023.
-(Supervised)
-* “Local Language Voice Recognition and Translation using NLP” 2023 (Co-supervised)
-* “Research on machine learning techniques used for prediction on business retail” 2023 (Co-supervised)
-* “Anomaly detection with self-supervised learning using deep edge intelligence (DEI) approach” 2023 (Co-supervised)
-* “Suspicious Movement Detection in Crowds using AI driven UAS”, 2023 (Co-supervised)
-* “Use of reinforcement learning in predictive maintenance”, 2023 (Co-supervised)

-**PhD**
-“An Integrated Approach for Agricultural Monitoring Based on Internet of Things (IoT), Remote Sensing, and Deep Learning”, 2023 (Co-supervised)